Environment of Malaysia: Ecoregions and land use

 There are various ecoregions in Malaysia with varying degrees of prevalence.
 Major forests account for 45% of all ecoregions in the country, interrupted woods represent 33%, major wetlands constitute 3%, grass and shrubs make up 2% while other coastal aquatic regions form 8% of the country's land area, with crops and settlements taking up the remaining space.
 Malaysia has many national parks, although most of them are de facto state parks.
 The Taman Negara National Park in central Peninsular Malaysia is 130 million years old, making it one of the oldest rainforests in the world.

-The Matang Mangrove Forest, otherwise known as the Matang Mangrove Forest Reserve (MMFR), located in Perak State in peninsular Malaysia is about 40,000 hectares in size and is considered the largest stretch of mangrove forests in peninsular Malaysia.
+The Matang Mangrove Forest, otherwise known as the Matang Mangrove Forest Reserve (MMFR), located in Perak in Peninsular Malaysia is about 40,000 hectares in size and is considered the largest stretch of mangrove forests in Peninsular Malaysia.
 Conservationists and local residents work together to maintain the Matang Mangrove Forest, and aside from five small fishing villages located inside the forest, the land is uninhabited.
 Since conservation efforts started in 1906, after it was designated as a permanent forest reserve and managed closely by the Forestry Department, the MMFR has become one of the world's best managed mangrove forests, utilizing a 30-year rotational conservation method involving two artificial tree thinnings occurring in 15 and 20 year-old blocks, and then a clear felling during the 30 year-old block.

 About 41% of the land area is classified as "low human disturbance", 19% is categorised as "medium human disturbance" and 40% falls under the "high human disturbance" category.
 2.7% of the land is totally protected, 1.77% is partially protected and 4.47% is totally or partially protected.